African spurred tortoise: Efforts

 The main method of conservation has been reintroduction programs.
 These sorts of reintroduction programs have been implemented in Ferlo, and Senegal.
 These programs have seen tortoise survival rates of about 80%.
 This means that the tortoises are able to easily to adapt back into their native savanna environments from domestic environment.
 There are also captive colonies in several countries.
 Most of these reintroduction programs and captive colonies can be found in protected national parks and wildlife sanctuaries.
 There are hopes to expand reintroduction programs by involving tortoise owners since there are more African spurred tortoises living in captivity than in the wild.
-The goal would be to establish a breeding programs with the owners where all hatchlings would be reintroduced.
+The goal would be to establish a breeding program with the owners where all hatchlings would be reintroduced.

 Life in captivity

 Behavior

 African spurred tortoises are passive and docile pets.
 They are almost never aggressive and barely ever show territorial behavior.
 This docile behavior is complemented by their slow speed and silence.
-Despite their docile attitude, the tortoise should not be handled often as handling will cause stress.
-Stress can lead to health problems and premature death.
-They are also very curious, and can end up stuck on their backs, needing help getting flipped back over.
+Despite their docile attitude, the tortoises should not be handled often as handling will cause stress, which can lead to health problems and premature death.
+Being off the ground or constantly carried can cause them to become stressed.
+Stressed tortoises may urinate or defecate, try to get away, hide in the shell, and hiss.
+They are also very curious and can end up stuck on their backs, needing help getting flipped back over.
 African Spurred Tortoises have a lifespan of around 70 years, which means that they are a long term commitment.